Catpockets/AnimalSpeak/README.md

 **Animal Speak** is a gentle, animal-themed browser game designed for autistic children, early learners, and kids who enjoy calm interactive play.

-The game runs as a single HTML file, so it can be played directly in a browser without needing an app store, login, account, backend server, or installation.
-It was originally created for my son as a simple, joyful way to explore animals, hear animal names, and interact with friendly animated creatures.
+The game runs directly in the browser as a single-page static web app.
+It does not require an app store, login, account, backend server, database, build system, or installation.
+Animal Speak was originally created for my son as a simple, joyful way to explore animals, hear animal names, and interact with friendly animated creatures.

 ## 🌿 What It Is